Frequently Asked Questions

 The Division will perform this review, which involves verifying whether the inspection was performed and whether it was performed by one of the licensed professionals detailed in statute.
 This review is not a substantive verification of the contents of the inspection report.

-The deadline to complete a SIRS is December 31, 2024.
+The deadline to complete a Structural Integrity Reserve study (SIRS) is December 31, 2025.
 When does my association have to start reserving for a SIRS?

-If your budget is adopted on or before December 31, 2024, you may vote to waive or provide less than the required SIRS reserves with a majority vote of the total voting interest of the association.
+If your budget was adopted before December 31, 2024, you may vote to waive or provide less than the required SIRS reserves with a majority vote of the total voting interest of the association.
 You will need to begin funding your SIRS reserves in accordance with the reserve study January 1, 2026.

-If your budget is adopted on or after January 1, 2025, you may not waive your SIRS reserves and need to begin funding your SIRS reserves in accordance with the reserve study.
+If your budget was adopted on or after December 31, 2024, you may not waive your SIRS reserves and need to begin funding your SIRS reserves in accordance with the reserve study.

-Can a milestone inspection or inspection for a similar local requirement, such as a re-certification inspection, substitute a SIRS visual inspection?
+Can a Milestone Inspection (MI) or inspection for a similar local requirement, such as a re-certification inspection, substitute a Structural Integrity Reserve study (SIRS) visual inspection?

 An association that is required to complete a MI in accordance with section 553.899, Florida Statutes, on or before December 31, 2026, may complete the SIRS simultaneously with the milestone inspection (MI).
 However, in no event may the SIRS be completed after December 31, 2026.